lucanest/Phyloformer/README.md

 ```
 python testdata/test.py
 ```
-the printed mean normalized Robinson-Fould distance should then be equal to 0.063
+the printed mean normalized Robinson-Fould distance should be equal to 0.063.

 ## Usage